-Operating costs decreased during the second quarter of 2018 due to higher stock-based compensation costs in the second quarter of 2018 associated with the issuance of 17.6 million stock options to directors, officers and employees of the Company, of which one-third vested immediately, as well as increased listing fees relating to the secondary listing on the Nasdaq First North Stockholm.
-Operating expenses increased during the fourth quarter of 2018 as the Company impaired the full amount of the investment in Pancontinental Namibia (\$8.2 million).
-Operating expenses decreased in the first quarter of 2019 due to the impairment charge incurred in the fourth quarter of 2018.
+Operating expenses decreased in the first quarter of 2019 due to the impairment of the full amount of the investment in Pancontinental Namibia (\$8.2 million) incurred in the fourth quarter of 2018.
 This decrease was offset by an increase in salary costs and stock-based compensation.
 Salary costs increased as the Company paid annual bonuses in the first quarter of 2019.
-Stock-based compensation increased due to the issuance of 13.7 million stock options in the first quarter of 2019 to directors, officers and employees of the Company, of which one-third vested immediately.
+Stock-based compensation increased due to the issuance of 13.7 million stock options in the first quarter of 2019 to directors, officers, and employees of the Company, of which one-third vested immediately.
 Operating expenses decreased in the second quarter of 2019 due to bonuses paid and stock options granted in the first quarter of 2019.
 Operating expenses decreased during the third and fourth quarters of 2019 due to a reduction in staff as well as a consulting agreement whereby the Company provides new venture services that are recorded as a reduction in salaries and benefits.
-Operating expenses increased during the first quarter of 2020 as the Company paid annual bonuses as well as granted 14.7 million stock options to directors, officers and employees of the Company, of which one-third vested immediately.
+Operating expenses increased during the first quarter of 2020 as the Company paid annual bonuses as well as granted 14.7 million stock options to directors, officers, and employees of the Company, of which one-third vested immediately.
+Operating expenses increased during the third quarter of 2020 due to professional fees incurred relating to the transactions to increase the Company's effective interest in Block 11B/12B.